connor-makowski/django_sockets/README.md

         }
     )
     ```
-7. In the project root, create `templates/client.html` and add the following client code:
+7. In the project root, create `templates/client.html`:
+    - This will be the client side of the websocket connection.
+    - It will contain a simple counter that can be incremented and reset.
+    - The client will send commands to the server to reset or increment the counter.
+    - The server will handle the commands and broadcast or send the updated counter relevant clients.

     `templates/client.html`
     ```html
     <!DOCTYPE html>